Simplify Copilot Alternative 2026: Smarter Auto-Apply Stack

 Where Simplify Gets It Right

-I want to be fair here.
+We want to be fair here.
 Simplify is not a bad product.
-It is a limited one.
+It is a polished one with a narrow job.

 Everything Simplify Does Plus What It Does Not